Ashes: Alastair Cook makes century on day two at the MCG

 Cook shared an unbroken stand of 112 with successor Joe Root, who is 49 not out.

-On day three, it will be the goal of the third-wicket pair, and the rest of England's batting line-up, to forge a lead large enough to negate batting last on a surface that is likely to get slower.
+On day three, it will be the goal of the third-wicket pair, and the rest of England's batting, to earn a lead large enough to negate batting last on a surface on which the bounce could get lower.

 Life in England's old dogs